 The exact cause of ASPD isn’t always understood, but it’s believed to be a combined effort of an individual’s genetics and environmental factors.
 For most people, alcohol can be a direct or indirect cause of antisocial personality disorder.

-A study by the U.S. National Library of Medicine found that people suffering from ASPD were more likely to have been abused as a child.
+A study by the U.S. National Library of Medicine found that people suffering from ASPD were more likely to have been used as a child.
 Other common factors included having a parent who was antisocial, or addicted to alcohol.